Samuel-Cho/Samuel-Cho/README.md

-## About Me
+## :wave: About Me

 My name is Samuel Cho and I am a web developer with a passion for coding and striving to further develop my skillsets and knowledge of programming and software development.

-After graduating from UC Riverside with a bachelors in biology, I have always been interested in coding after university, taken several community college courses, and continued to learn about programming from my network and online resources, I decided to make a career change and began attending the Full-Immersion Web Development Program at LearningFuze.
+After graduating from UC Riverside with a bachelors in biology, I decided to attend the Full-Immersion Web Development Program at LearningFuze.
 At LearningFuze, I dedicated 10+ hours a day to learning technologies and practicing code, such as HTML, CSS, JavaScript, Node.js, React and more.
 I am able to apply these skills to create projects in a work-like/professional environment.
 I have learned JavaScript and the ability to learn new technologies efficiently and effectively.
 My passion for software development has continued to grow as I continue to learn everyday.

 My biggest triumphs since becoming a developer is the ability to create solo web applications, from wireframing to deploying on a live demo application.
 My time and development during LearningFuze has taught me that I can code and create projects from the ground up.
 I am eager to continue to grow in my skillsets and continue to expand my knowledge in development.

-## Skills
+## :fountain_pen: Skills

 **Strong**: JavaScript (ES5/ES6), HTML5, CSS3, Flexbox, RESTful APIs (Ajax/Fetch)